Black Summoner: Characters

+The queen of Toraj, a very beautiful and bold woman.
+She is descended by other-worlders like Kelvin from Japan, which is why the nation resembles Japan heavily.
+Kelvin came to Toraj to secure rice, which she happily gave them after they caught a band of thieves and defeated a local boss.
+She is fond of Kelvin as well as Efil's cooking, so much so that she tried to seduce him to stay, but to no avail.

 Media

 Light novels

-Written by Doufu Mayoi, the series was published online on Shōsetsuka ni Narō from October 6, 2014 to July 1, 2024.
+Written by Doufu Mayoi, the series was published online on Shōsetsuka ni Narō from October 6, 2014, to July 1, 2024.
 The series was later acquired by Overlap, who began publishing the series with illustrations by Kurogin (and DaiXt as of volume 7) under their Overlap Bunko imprint on June 25, 2016.
-As of December 2025, twenty-two volumes have been released.
+As of March 2026, twenty-three volumes have been released.
 In July 2020, J-Novel Club announced they licensed the series for English publication.
 In August 2023, Yen Press announced that they would release print versions of the light novel.